Axel Johnson Group

 The Axel Johnson Group is a Swedish family-owned company run by the fourth and fifth generation of family owners.
 It traces its origins to the trading company A. Johnson & Co, founded in 1873.
 The group consists of four legally and financially independent groups with a common owner, Antonia Ax:son Johnson and her family.
-In addition, the group has proprietary interests in the British company Spirent plc, listed on the London and New York Stock Exchanges, and in Nordstjernan, which in turn has major interests in other companies, including the listed company NCC.
+In addition, the group has proprietary interests in Nordstjernan, which in turn has major interests in other companies, including the listed company NCC.

 The four companies in the group are: